First National Bank (Namibia)

-First National Bank Namibia (FNB Namibia) is Namibia's largest commercial bank and, according to The Banker magazine, Namibia's best performing bank for the fifth consecutive year.
+First National Bank Namibia (FNB Namibia) is Namibia's largest commercial bank.
+It has been voted Namibia's best performing bank for several years.

 The bank is headquartered in Windhoek's Independence Avenue.
 It is one of the eleven commercial banks licensed to operate in the country by the Bank of Namibia (BoN), and the first commercial bank created in the country before independence.

 History

 FNB Namibia was founded as Deutsche Afrika Bank (DAB) in 1907, and in 1915 the National Bank of South Africa took over the assets of DAB which was in 1926 integrated with Barclays Bank.
 Barclays Bank changed the name of the South African operation to Barclays National Bank Limited in 1971, and later to First National Bank of Southern Africa.
 After the shareholding changed in December 1987, First National Bank of Namibia Limited was incorporated in February 1988.
 FNB Namibia was listed on the Namibia Stock Exchange in 1997 and is currently the largest locally listed company with market capitalisation of N$ 1,9 billion or 39% of the NSX total market cap.
 The merger between FNB Namibia and Swabou happened in 2003.